Government and Elections

 Status of Legislation

-Currently, this proposal has been reintroduced in H.R.
-2101, sponsored by Rep. Jared Huffman (D) in the 116th Congress, which has not made it out of committee.
+This proposal has been reintroduced in H.R.
+2101, sponsored by Rep. Jared Huffman in the 116th Congress, which did not make it out of committee.

 MAKING HOUSE REDISTRICTING LESS PARTISAN